prl-theworkshop/prl-theworkshop.github.io/prl2022-icaps/README.md

 The event will be fully virtual, consisting of:

 * Invited talks.
 40m + 10-20m for Q&A.
-* Oral presentations for some papers.
+* Short presentations for accepted papers.
 6m + 1m for Q&A.
-* Two posters sessions.
-60m.
+* Two Discussions sessions.
+90m.
-* One Discussion session.
+* One Informal Panel session.
 20m.

 The workshop June 13